Heptapyrgion (Thessaloniki): Construction in the Byzantine period

 The Heptapyrgion is located in the north-eastern corner of the city's acropolis.
-Although the urban core of the city essentially dates from its foundation by Cassander in 316 BC, the walls that defined the medieval and early modern city, and that are still visible today, date to the late Antiquity, when the Roman emperor Theodosius I (r.
+Although the urban core of the city essentially dates from its foundation by Cassander in 316 BC, the walls that defined the medieval and early modern city, and that are still visible today, date to late Antiquity, when the Roman emperor Theodosius I (r.
 379–395) fortified the city anew.
-The five northern towers of the Heptapyrgion, along with the curtain wall that connects them, forming the northern corner of the acropolis, probably date to this period.
+The five northern towers of the Heptapyrgion, along with the curtain wall that connects them, form the northern corner of the acropolis and probably date to this period.
 Another theory, dating their construction to the 9th century, has also been brought forth.

 The southern five towers and wall were built likely in the 12th century, thus forming a fortified redoubt in the interior of the city's citadel.
 This fortress was then maintained and rebuilt in the Palaiologan period.
 The nature of the reconstruction and dating of the southern portion of the fort is disputed.
 There is no reference to this fort in the older literary sources, and the later ones are often ambiguous: a kastéllion (καστέλλιον, "fortress") is mentioned in 1208–1209 and a "kastellion with the Tzakones of the castle" in 1235.
 The "Koulas of Thessaloniki" (κουλάς from kule, "fort") is present in the chronicles of the 14th and 15th centuries but could refer to the entire citadel and not just the Heptapyrgion.